What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 • Encourages skin rest, which improves resilience over time

-Can be helpful for sensitive, acne-prone, or dry skin types, but nearly every skin type can benefit from a more mindful approach to actives.
+Can be helpful for sensitive skin that experiences blemishes or dry skin types, but nearly every skin type can benefit from a more mindful approach to potent ingredients.

 The Classic 4-Night Schedule

-The most common skincare pattern is based on a 4-night rotation: exfoliation, retinoid, recovery, recovery.
+The most common skincare pattern is based on a 4-night rotation: exfoliation, retinoid, soothing, soothing.
 Let’s look at each night in detail.

 Night 1: Exfoliation